 Judith was a SU-CASA 2016 Grant recipient. http://lmcc.net/program/su-casa

 Ceramic Workshops for Seniors introduce hand building techniques to create either functional or sculptural projects.
 Marilyn is known for her humorous creatures, Anne created a Flamenco Dancer and Robert made two lifelike miniatures.
 Each project is unique, and speaks to the aesthetics of the individual senior artist.
 Learning new fabrication techniques is only one facet.
-Painting and developing the surface detail is done with commercial underglaze colors, added after the bisque firing, then a second firing to add a transparent glaze.
+Painting and developing the surface detail is done with commercial underglaze colors, added after the bisque firing, a second firing is for the transparent glaze coat which seals the clay surface.

 Youth Programs offered through Studio in a School